 **Q: Are there exceptions to Mendel's laws?

 A: Yes, there are exceptions to Mendel's laws.
-Modern genetics has revealed complexities that go beyond the simple dominant/recessive relationships that Mendel observed.
-However, Mendel's laws still provide a fundamental framework for understanding inheritance.
+Here's the thing — modern genetics has revealed complexities that go beyond the simple dominant/recessive relationships that Mendel observed.
+On the flip side, Mendel's laws still provide a fundamental framework for understanding inheritance.

 -